BambooHR/guardrail/README.md

  - Method and function calls that don't pass enough parameters or pass to many parameters.
  - Type mismatches for type-hinted parameters.
  - Property fetches for members that were not previously declared.
  - Catching exceptions that don't exist.
+(Commonly due to namespace errors.)
+ - The ill-advised "continue $num" and "break 2" style jumps.
+ - The goto statement
+ - Constructor overrides that don't call the parent constructor

+ Guardrail has support for advanced PHP features, such as traits, interfaces, anonymous functions & classes, etc.

  Additionally, a simple plugin system exists that allows you to register node visitors for the abstract syntax tree for to enable additional checks.
 At BambooHR, we use this plugin mechanism